wefabricate/eip_scanner/docs/source/getting_started.rst

    include_directories(/usr/local/include/eip_scanner)
    target_link_libraries(hi_eip eip_scanner)

-Pay attention to the last two lines.
-Currently, **eip_scanner** doesn't provide a cmake module to help to find the library on your machine and we have to do all manually.
-First, we point on the include directory whose path should be `path/were/eipscanner/is/installed/` + `eip_scanner`.
-Second, we link our executable file with the library `eip_scanner`.
-If you'd like to use the static library instead, use `eip_scannerS` name.

 Okay, we have *CMakeLists.txt*.
 Now we should create *main.cpp* and place there this code:

 .. code-block:: cpp